douglasbrandao/douglasbrandao/README.md

-### Hi there 😄
+### Hi, stranger! 😄

-My name is Douglas Brandão from Brazil.
-I've been studying Computer Engineering since 2015 and I'm currently working with Django Framework and diving into React Ecosystem.

-Despite that, I like reading books :book:, listening to music :headphones: and playing a CSGO :video_game: in my free time.

-Find me elsewhere :earth_americas:
+My name is Douglas and I'm a Computer Engineering Student and a Software Engineer from Brazil.
+I've started to code basically because I'm passionate about the feeling of building something from scratch.
+It's a indescribable sensation.

+I'm currently developing projects using the languages Python and Javascript.
+For the most part I use Django as my main tool for Backend Development and React.js for Frontend.

+In my spare time I appreciate a good reading and listen to a good song. 😄

+Reach me 📫

 * [Facebook](https://www.facebook.com/douglasfrbrandao)
 * [Instagram](https://www.instagram.com/dougfrbrandao)